dumitriucristian/stripe-demo/README.md

    ##### Create the klarna widget and load the payment form
    Having multiple payment methods available, we can ask the user to choose how he will like to pay.
-   We take the user answer, and assuming is slice in four, we request the klarna widget to generate and load the form for slice in for.
+   We take the user answer, and assuming is slice in four, we request the klarna widget to generate and load the form for slice in four.
    Depending on the payment method, the form will be different, with different fields and different validation rules.

-   #### Authorization klarna will send the data to stripe and stripe, will update the source object,
+   #### Authorization klarna will send the data to stripe, and stripe will update the source object,
    When the user interact with the form the request will be sent to klarna that will check the validity of the request and will authorize the payment returning an authorization id.